 Students must be registered during any semester or term in which they are taking required examinations.

 Upon admission to candidacy and in consultation with the Graduate Advisor of Record, the student selects their supervising professor with that professor’s consent.
 Upon recommendation of the Graduate Program Committee and the academic College, the Graduate School appoints the Dissertation Committee.
-The committee must consist of at least four members, including the supervising professor who consults with other members of the committee as work proceeds.
+The committee must consist of at least four members, including the supervising professor, who consults with other members of the committee as work proceeds.
 A majority of the dissertation committee must consist of graduate faculty or adjoint faculty in the student's program.
-For interdisciplinary committees, the chair of the committee may be a graduate faculty member from another department and/or the committee may consist of half of graduate faculty members from outside the student’s program (including graduate faculty from master’s only programs), upon approval of the Associate Dean of the College and Dean of the Graduate School.
+For interdisciplinary committees, the chair of the committee may be a graduate faculty member from another department and/or the committee may consist of graduate faculty members from outside the student’s program (including graduate faculty from master’s-only programs), upon approval of the Associate Dean of the College and Dean of the Graduate School.

 The Dissertation Committee advises the student on the research and writing of the dissertation, conducts the final oral examination, and approves the dissertation.
 The chair of the Dissertation Committee ordinarily serves as the supervisor of research.
 Other members of the committee should be consulted as appropriate.
 Occasionally, a research professor or researcher who is not a member of the Graduate Faculty may be recommended by the Graduate Program Committee to serve as the supervisor for a specific dissertation because his or her expertise would be valuable to the student.
 When the research supervisor is not a member of the Graduate Faculty in the student’s area of study, a member of the Graduate Program Committee will be appointed as co-chair of the Dissertation Committee.
 The chair of the Dissertation Committee must be a member of the Graduate Faculty for that graduate program.
 Changes to the Dissertation Committee require documentation to be signed by the Department Chair, the Associate Dean of the College, and the Dean of the Graduate School and must be received by the Graduate School.